Physical and Numerical Modelling of Cave Propagation

 Speculative conceptual model of caving

-Phase 1 is a collaborative research project between the ACG and the University of Pretoria, sponsored by Newcrest Mining Ltd. It builds on the work of the preliminary phase and has three overlapping general aims:
+Phase 2 continues as a collaborative project between the ACG and the University of Pretoria, sponsored by Newcrest Mining Ltd. It builds on the work of the preliminary phase and has three overlapping general aims:

 - Advancing the understanding in cave mining geomechanics through the execution and interpretation of physical models